shreshthadlakha/automatic-file-backup-python/Read.md

 <h2><a class="anchor" id="key-things"></a>Key Things</h2>
 - Daily Scheduling: Uses schedule.every().day.at("HH:MM") to run once daily.<br>
 - Date-based Folders: Each backup is stored in a folder named with the current date.<br>
-- rror Handling: If the folder for that day already exists, it skips the backup and notifies the user.<br>
+- Error Handling: If the folder for that day already exists, it skips the backup and notifies the user.<br>
-- odular Design: You can change the source/destination directories or backup time easily.<br>
+- Modular Design: You can change the source/destination directories or backup time easily.<br>

 <h2><a class="anchor" id="how-to-run-this-program"></a>How to run this program</h2>
 1. Install dependencies - using # pip install schedule<br>